 Who do we go to with enquiries on the day?

-- Not everybody hires a wedding planner for their big day, however, a wedding coordinator is the closest you'll ever come to having a fairy godmother.
-They make sure the day runs smoothly and pulls all the strings in the background so that if something does go wrong, you'll be none the wiser.
-Some venues provide a coordinator, some do not.
-Discuss with your venue beforehand who you'll talk to during your wedding with general enquiries, rearranging plans or maybe just a warm hug.
+- Not everybody hires a wedding planner for their big day; however, a wedding coordinator is the closest you'll ever come to having a fairy godmother.
+They make sure the day runs smoothly and pull all the strings in the background so that if something does go wrong, you'll be none the wiser.
+Some venues provide a coordinator; some do not.
+So discuss with your venue beforehand who you'll talk to during your wedding with general enquiries, rearranging plans or maybe just a warm hug.

 Will the venue provide serving staff for the food and drinks?

 - This may come as a shock to some, but smaller venues don't usually have the staff to wait tables at an event; they may, however, be able to point you in the direction of a company that provides serving staff for events.